nikoopolis/AllGreekToMe/README.md

 # It's All Greek to Me
-## The Morphological Complexity of the Greek Verbs
+## The Morphological Complexity of Greek Verbs
 ###### by Nicholas Evans

 ## Introduction